 For The Maker and The Thinker: CAD Design Software

-According to the Adobe quiz, The Makers and The Thinkers are intellectual, focused and dedicated individuals who specialize in their craft, but often struggle finding play in the process and applying their ideas to real-life.
+According to the Adobe quiz, The Makers and The Thinkers are intellectual, focused, and dedicated individuals who specialize in their craft but often struggle finding play in the process and applying their ideas to real-life.
 These types of creatives are analytically precise but hate the application and process, even though they understand its’ importance.
-They need tools that help spur their creative packaging ideas AND help them enjoy the process to make packaging projects a reality.
+They need tools that help spur their creative packaging ideas AND help them enjoy the process of making packaging projects a reality.

 For The Artist and The Dreamer: 3D Design Software